kubernetes-hy/kubernetes-hy.github.io/pages/part2/part2.md

 Looks a lot like *Deployment* but uses volumeClaimTemplate to claim a volume for each pod.
 StatefulSets require a "Headless Service" to be responsible for the network identity.
 We define a "Headless Service" with `clusterIP: None` - this will instruct Kubernetes to not do proxying or load balancing and instead to allow access straight to the Pods.

 You can now open two terminals and run `$ kubectl logs -f redis-ss-X redisfiller` where X is 0 or 1.
 To confirm it's working we can delete a pod and it will restart and continue right where you left off.
-In addition we can delete the statefulset and the volume will stay and bind back when you apply the statefulset back.
+In addition we can delete the StatefulSet and the volume will stay and bind back when you apply the StatefulSet back.

 {% include_relative exercises/2_06.html %}